pranavkj5/tea-round-picker-qa3/01_README.md

 ## Acknowledgments

 Thank you for the opportunity to demonstrate my QA skills through this assessment.
 I've approached this as a real-world challenge, balancing thoroughness with practical constraints.

-**What this assessment demonstrates:**
-- ✅ Strategic, risk-based thinking
-- ✅ Technical depth in testing methodologies
-- ✅ Practical approach to time-constrained projects
-- ✅ Clear communication for diverse audiences
-- ✅ Focus on quality and user experience

 I'm excited to discuss this further during the interview and answer any questions about my approach, the challenges I considered, and how I would adapt this in your specific environment.